Hendejac/titanic_ml/index.md

 The mean age of the passengers was ~30 +/- 15 years.
 This is not a great estimate of the age, but atleast it doesn't scew the age one way or another, and is straight forward to implement with pandas fillna function.
-This actually resulted in pretty fair predictions ranging from 79-83%.
+This actually resulted in pretty fair **prediction success rate of 85%**.

 ##### Option 3

 Using the Gradient Boosting Regressor (GBR) I tried to predict the missing ages.
 The GBR was able to predict the age with a mean average error (MAE) of 8.3 years when simply using the mean age provides a MAE of 12.6 years.
+This only improved the results by a little bit resulting in a **prediction success rate of %86**.
-So there is a little improvement here.
+So for simplicity option two is probably the best, but a little improvement is still a good thing.

-However, this didn't really help the results of the classifier and **produced similar results to Option 2**.
+### Adding Title Data from the "Name" Column

+I was unsure at first how to use the name column, but relized that the title (Mr., Mrs. Miss., Master.
+Rev., ect...) of each person said a little something about them.
+In total there were really about 15 titles, some unique titles like "Mlle./Mme. (meaning Mademoiselle)" were converted Miss., because they were rare and meant the same thing.
+This could be done for some of the other rare titles, and might be a place of improvement for further iterations of the process.
+Each of these titles were converted into One-hot Encoding (OHE), and used in the prediction.
+Surprisingly this information actually hindered the success rate and was not used directly in the final GBC model.
+Where this information was helpful was in the processes on filling in the missing ages.
+Using the OHE of the titles for the GBR prediction of the ages improved the prediction by reducing the MAE of 9.9 years to 8.2 years.
+Thus the age prediction using the OHE title data was used in the final GBC.